tytydraco/yessleep/out/If_you_ever_encounter_a_longabandoned_mining_town_without_a_single_speck_of_decay_please_just_keep_driving.md

 I didn’t have an answer for him.

-Frantically, Theo leapt into his car and jammed his keys into the ignition.
-Tried to turn on his car for nearly half an hour, to no avail.
+All of a sudden, Theo leapt into the Jeep and jammed his keys into the ignition.
+Tried to resurrect his car for nearly an hour, to no avail.
 There was gas in the tank, and he could flick the headlights on and off, but the engine was stubbornly dead.
 The machinery refused to even make a sound.

 At some point, exhaustion put us all to sleep.